elsmr/mp3-mediarecorder/README.md

 -   `options: Mp3MediaRecorderOptions`
     -   `worker: Worker` An instantiated **[Web Worker](https://developer.mozilla.org/docs/Web/JavaScript)** (eg: `new Worker('./worker.js')`)
     -   `audioContext?: AudioContext`An instantiated **[AudioContext](https://developer.mozilla.org/docs/Web/JavaScript)** (eg: `new AudioContext()`)
-        This might be useful when you want to fully control your AudioContext and reuse it across multiple recordings. ⚠️ Chrome and Safari limit the number of AudioContext objects.
+        This might be useful if you want to full control over the AudioContext.
+Chrome and Safari limit the number of AudioContext objects.

 **Example**